abhinavlohia/Sorting-Visualizer/README.md

-A simple web-based visualizer for all the sorting algorithms.
+A simple web-based application to visualize all the sorting algorithms.